RVVandana/bluemix-automated-toll-booth/README.md

 Follow these steps to get the RFID number of the tag.

-	1. Make the hardware setup as per the schematic give in the blog post.
+	1. Make the hardware setup as per the schematic given in the blog post.

 	2. Upload the test_app/rfidTagReader/rfidTagReader.ino file to the Linkit One through the Linkit Port [Tools->Port->LinkitOne], under Arduino IDE.